Skip to main content

 SERMs influence the body’s hormonal thermostat by selectively interacting with estrogen receptors, extending their effects beyond estrogen to impact the entire HPG axis.

 SERMs operate by binding to estrogen receptors, either blocking estrogen’s action (acting as an antagonist) or mimicking it (acting as an agonist), depending on the specific tissue.
 This tissue-specific action is what makes them “selective.”
-For instance, a SERM might block estrogen receptors in breast tissue, which is beneficial in certain contexts, while simultaneously acting as an estrogen mimic in bone tissue, offering protective effects.
+For instance, a SERM might block estrogen receptors in breast tissue, which is beneficial in certain cons, while simultaneously acting as an estrogen mimic in bone tissue, offering protective effects.

 The profound implication for endogenous hormone production lies in their interaction with the HPG axis.
 By modulating estrogen receptor activity, particularly in the hypothalamus and pituitary, SERMs can disrupt the negative feedback loop, thereby influencing the production of LH, FSH, and subsequently, other vital hormones like testosterone.